 - KTR Capital Partners in the $5.9 billion sale by its REIT subsidiaries of real estate assets and their operating platform to Prologis Inc.

-- Lindsay Goldberg in its acquisition of Big Ass Solutions; sale of Dealer Tire, LLC; and, together with Bluegrass Materials Company, LLC, in its $1.625 billion sale to Martin Marietta Materials, Inc.
+- Lindsay Goldberg in its acquisition of Big Ass Solutions; its sale of Dealer Tire, LLC; and, together with Bluegrass Materials Company, LLC, in its $1.625 billion sale to Martin Marietta Materials, Inc.

 - Magnetar Capital and EIG Global Energy Partners in a $475 million perpetual preferred equity investment in CrownRock Holdings, L.P.

 - Ministry Brands, LLC (at the time a portfolio company of PSG and Genstar Capital Management) in a significant investment by Insight Venture Partners with PSG exiting and Genstar retaining a significant minority position

 - Octagon Credit Investors, LLC in its sale to Conning & Company

 - Old Ironsides Energy in the $1.75 billion sale of three Delaware Basin subsidiary companies of Brazos Midstream Holdings, LLC to Morgan Stanley Infrastructure

-- ORIX Capital Partners in its acquisitions of Peak Utility Services Group, Inc. and NTI Connect; and in the sale by its portfolio company, Hoffman Southwest Corporation, of all of Hoffman's Roto-Rooter franchise operations to Roto-Rooter Services Company
+- ORIX Capital Partners in its acquisitions of Peak Utility Services Group, Inc. and NTI Connect; and the sale by its portfolio company, Hoffman Southwest Corporation, of all of Hoffman's Roto-Rooter franchise operations to Roto-Rooter Services Company

 - Primoris Services Corporation in its acquisition of Willbros Group, Inc.

-- Providence Strategic Growth Partners in its investments in Skybox Security, Inc. and Blue Star Sports (n/k/a Stack Sports); in Blue Star’s acquisitions of Bonzi Technology, Inc. and Pointstreak Sports Technologies, Inc.; in Government Brands Holdings, LLC’s acquisition of nCourt, LLC; in ThreatConnect, Inc.’s acquisition of Nehemiah Security LLP; and in the sales of majority stakes in Blue Star and Burning Glass Technologies
+- PSG in its acquisitions of mPulse Mobile, Inc., Sign In App Ltd., Vault Verify LLC, Yottaa, Inc. and a majority stake in Traliant, LLC; its acquisition, together with Blue Star Innovation Partners, of PatientNOW; its investments in Skybox Security, Inc. and Blue Star Sports (n/k/a Stack Sports); the sales of majority stakes in Blue Star and Burning Glass Technologies; Blue Star’s acquisitions of Bonzi Technology, Inc. and Pointstreak Sports Technologies, Inc.; Government Brands Holdings, LLC’s acquisition of nCourt, LLC; mPulse Mobile, Inc.’s acquisition of HealthCrowd; ThreatConnect, Inc.’s acquisition of Nehemiah Security LLP; Assembly in a significant recapitalization led by Advent International; and Pineapple Payments LLC’s sale to Fiserv, Inc.

 - Tidewater Inc. in its $1.25 billion combination with GulfMark Offshore, Inc.

 - Town & Country Living in its sale to H.I.G.
 Capital

 - TPG Growth and TPG Special Situations Partners in the acquisition of a minority stake in Spotify Technology S.A.